chocolatey/docs/input/en-us/troubleshooting.md

 #           -ValidExitCodes @(0, 3010, 1641)
 ~~~

-**NOTE**: It is helpful to always use `choco new` when creating packages, it has this correct and you never run into this error.
+> :memo: **NOTE** It is helpful to always use `choco new` when creating packages, it has this correct and you never run into this error.

 References:
 * https://github.com/majkinetor/au/issues/70